dfinity/portal/docs/tutorials/deploy_sample_app.md

 Node.js is necessary for rendering the frontend assets and so is necessary to complete this tutorial.
 Note however that Node.js is not needed for canister development in general.

-We support all stable versions of Node.js starting with 12.
+Canister SDK supports all stable versions of Node.js starting with 12.
 You can install 12, 14, or 16.
 Please note that Node 17 does not support Webpack’s api proxy tool, so `npm start` may not work correctly.

 There are many ways of installing node.js.
 On Linux, we recommend using your system's package manager.
 On macOS, we recommend [Homebrew](https://brew.sh).
-Alternatively, you find instructions on the [nodejs.org website](https://nodejs.org/en/download).
+Alternatively, one can find instructions on the [nodejs.org website](https://nodejs.org/en/download).

 This tutorial works best with a node.js version higher than `16.*.*`.

 ## 2. Create a project (1 min)

-A `dfx` project is a set of artifacts, including source code and configuration files, that can be compiled to a canister.
+A `dfx` project is a set of artifacts, including source code and configuration files, that can be compiled to a canister smart contract.
 By running

 ``` bash
 dfx new hello